williamdlees/TRIgS/docs/ExtractFromIMGT.md

 `required_fields`|Column headers of fields to include in the output, in order, separated by + (e.g. CDR1-IMGT+FR2-IMGT) `outfile`|Pathname of the output file.
 `[-g GERMLINE]`|Only records matched against the specified V-germline will be included.
 If the analysis file lists several possible V-germlines for a sequence, the record will be included if any of them match.
 The specified match can be a substring, for example `HV1S45*` will match `IGHV1S45*01, IGHV1S45*02`, etc.
+`[-d GERMLINE]`|Only records matched against the specified D-germline will be included.
+If the analysis file lists several possible V-germlines for a sequence, the record will be included if any of them match.
+The specified match can be a substring, for example `HV1S45*` will match `IGHV1S45*01, IGHV1S45*02`, etc.
+`[-j GERMLINE]`|Only records matched against the specified J-germline will be included.
+If the analysis file lists several possible V-germlines for a sequence, the record will be included if any of them match.
+The specified match can be a substring, for example `HV1S45*` will match `IGHV1S45*01, IGHV1S45*02`, etc.
 `[-p]`|Restrict the output to sequences that are classed productive in the Functionality column `[-u]`|Exclude extracts that include an unknown (N) nucleotide (applicable to nucleotide sequence files only) `[-s]`|Exclude extracts that include stop codons (applicable to amino acid sequence files only)